stimms/Blog/blog/source/_posts/there-is-no-feature-flag-conspiracy.md

 # Branching to SupportMultipleReleases

 I think this is a totally legitimate use of branching and a terrible place to use feature flags.
 The reason here is that the changes to the maintenance branch are always enabled.
 You would never want to put in a change to maintenance branch which wouldn't be enabled right away.
 Source control systems like git are magnificent at merging between code bases.
 I remember merging between branches in ClearCase and in Subversion.
-These legacy source control systems were not good at this uses case â€“ it was almost always easier to just manually make the changes in two places.
+These legacy source control systems were not good at this uses case "“ it was almost always easier to just manually make the changes in two places.
 It is really difficult to scale beyond two releases.
 When I was working with ClearCase we supported about 10simultaneousreleases.
 It was not fun.

 # Branching to Shelve Work